Mexico's Alfonso Cuaron wins best director Oscar for 'Roma'

 “Roma” was the most personal of the films directed by Cuaron, whose career began in television in Mexico in the early 1990s.

-Moving between Mexico and Hollywood, Cuaron’s movies have spanned a range of styles and subject matter, including the sexually explicit road movie “Y Tu Mama Tambien,” an adaptation of Charles Dickens’ “Great Expectations,” box office smash “Harry Potter and the Prisoner of Azkaban” and the space thriller “Gravity.”
+Moving between Mexico and Hollywood, Cuaron’s movies have spanned a range of styles and subject matter, including the sexually explicit road movie “Y Tu Mama Tambien,” an adaptation of Charles Dickens’ “Great Expectations,” box office smash “Harry Potter and the Prisoner of Azkaban” and the space thriller “Gravity,” which won Oscars in 2014 for directing and sound editing.

+Cuaron beat four other nominated directors: Spike Lee for “BlacKkKlansman”, Adam McKay for “Vice”, Yorgos Lanthimos for “The Favourite”, and Pawel Pawlikowski for “Cold War”.